tahanyAli/tahanyAli/README.md

 # Hello, I'm Tahany Ali(Software Developer) 🔭

-* Innovative Software Developer with a keen eye for detail and a determination to deliver the highest quality .
+* Innovative Software Developer with a keen eye for detail and determination to deliver the highest quality .
 I take great pride in my work , I always try to better myself with every project I work on.
 * I enjoy with team work.
 * I motivated by problem solving.